NEEDTOKNOW694/NEEDTOKNOW694/README.md

 - 👋 Hi, I’m @NEEDTOKNOW694
-🎅 lookin for some tips and new information
+🎅 looking for some tips and new information
 .

 <!---